Are Open Houses Worth It? When One Might Make Sense

 -

-Maybe your family is bursting at the seams, and you’ve found the ideal home to grow into.
+You’ve found the perfect home for your next chapter, but now you need to sell the one you’re in.
 Your Realtor suggests hosting an open house, but the idea of strangers exploring your personal space while you’re away makes you uneasy.
 This raises the big question: Are open houses really worth it?

-“If you want to get the highest possible price, you want to be able to have the opportunity for every buyer that’s interested to view your property,” says Chiquita Pittman, a top-performing real estate agent in New Jersey whose expertise includes first-time buyers and foreclosures.
+“If you want to get the highest possible price, you want to be able to have the opportunity for every buyer [who’s] interested to view your property,” says Chiquita Pittman, a top-performing real estate agent in New Jersey who has almost three decades of experience.

 What is an open house?